Xzotl42/arm5e/website/UserGuide/Long term activities.md

 ### Enchanting

-As spell invention, this activity is not available directly and is created from a laboratory See [[Laboratory activities]] Applying will create the designed magic item and remove any vis cost.
+As spell invention, this activity is not available directly and is created from a laboratory See [[Laboratories]] Applying will create the designed magic item and remove any vis cost.

 -   Editable source quality: no